brandon-benge/InterviewPrep/system-design/components/api-design-communication.md

   - Once the response is delivered, the connection is typically closed.
   - This model is simple, stateless, and widely supported, but it is not designed for real-time updates since each request is independent and must be initiated by the client.

+- **Polling**
+  - Polling is the simplest real-time communication strategy where the client periodically sends requests to the server at fixed intervals to check for new data or updates.
+  - This approach is easy to implement and works with any HTTP server, but can lead to unnecessary network traffic and increased latency since updates are only received at the next polling interval.
+  - Polling is best suited for low-frequency or non-critical updates where real-time responsiveness is not required.

 - **Long-Polling**
   - Long-Polling differs from traditional polling by keeping the client’s request open until new data is available or a timeout occurs, rather than repeatedly sending requests at fixed intervals.
 This approach is often called a “Hanging GET.”
   - When the client sends a request, the server holds the connection open and only responds when there is new data or after a timeout period.
 After receiving a response, the client immediately sends another request to maintain the connection.